BSski/SERG/README.md

 - added plus, minus, start, pause and clean buttons
 - start, pause and clean buttons work

 26.04
 - fixed herbs not spawning on some fields

 25.04
 "Optimization II"
 - optimized eating and breeding for both carnivores and herbivores
+- color of animals depends on their energy level
 - new layout design changes